NiklasEi/bevy_game_template/README.md

 ### Updating the icons
  1. Replace `build/windows/icon.ico` (icon used for windows executable and as favicon for the web-builds)
  2. Replace `build/macos/icon_1024x1024.png` with a `1024` times `1024` pixel png icon and run `create_icns.sh` (make sure to run the script inside the `macos` directory) - _Warning: sadly this seems to require a mac..._

-Currently, the icon of the

 # Getting started with Bevy

-You should checkout the [bevy website][Bevy] for [links to resources][Bevy-learn].
-I can also recommend the [official Discord server][Bevy-discord] as a place to keep up to date with the development and get feedback + help from other Bevy users.
+You should checkout the [bevy website][bevy] for [links to resources][bevy-learn].
+I can also recommend the [official Discord server][bevy-discord] as a place to keep up to date with the development and get feedback + help from other Bevy users.

 # Known issues